 I was born in Santiago, Chile, in the mid-seventies.
 I grew up under the dictatorship of Augusto Pinochet.
 Our family was not really political; however, it was clear to see that it was not a smart idea to publicly oppose the government because of the consequences it would bring to your family.

 I was the youngest of four siblings.
 I have two much older sisters who married and left the house early.
 My brother was also older, by eleven years.
 We lived right next to my grandmother.
 The country was very economically depressed.
 It was hard to get jobs.
-Unfortunately, my dad was unemployed for a long time, which made my mom the main breadwinner, working three jobs at a time (she was a special education teacher).
+Unfortunately, my dad was getting nevada unemployment for a long time, which made my mom the main breadwinner, working three jobs at a time (she was a special education teacher).
 We never starved, but it was clear to me that we were at the lower end of the financial spectrum.
 Continue reading “Interview with Mr. ThreeYear”

 I started this blog almost a year ago to document our family’s journey toward location independence over three years.
 We picked a three-year time frame because it coincided with several significant events in our family’s life: our oldest son finishing sixth grade, my husband turning forty-five, and me turning forty.